linode/docs/docs/guides/development/javascript/javascript-events-tutorial/index.md

 The `keydown` event handler here is especially useful when you want to figure out exactly how certain keys are coded.
 Then, you can readily and accurately use them in functions, like the handler for the `keydown` event in the section above.

+Different kinds of events pass different objects.
+You can refer to Mozilla's event reference documentation, linked at the end of this guide.
+Follow the links there to the page for the particular event you want to use.
+There, if that event passes an object, you can find another link with details on the object (called an "interface").

 ## Conclusion

 You are now set up to be able to start effectively working with events in JavaScript.
 This guide aims to lay the fundamentals so you can create event listeners and handlers for whatever kind of event you need.

-Be sure to take a look at Mozilla's event reference documentation, linked below.
+Be sure to take a look at Mozilla's event reference documentation linked below.
 It provides a comprehensive list of events, their property names, and the objects they pass to the handler functions.

 Wanting to learn more about working with the DOM through JavaScript?
 Take a look at the previous guides in this series, covering everything from the DOM basics to manipulating DOM elements to change web page displays.